8. How & Why Was Jesus Transfigured; Matthew 17:22

 c) Was this some sort of alien invasion that caused radiation poisoning that made Jesus glow in the dark?

-Answer: We, with a high degree of biblical supporting evidence, can conclude that the answer is statement (b).
-In order to prove this position we must ask ourselves another question:
+So, how can we, with a high degree of biblical supporting evidence, arrive at the correct answer?
+In order to prove our position we must ask ourselves another question:

 2. Why did this transfiguration occur in the first place?